 In 2019 Standard & Poor's improved its rating of Cecabank to BBB+.
 When rating the Entity, the agencies generally consider Cecabank's business model consolidation to be positive, which has brought it to a national leadership position in the securities depository and custody business while diversifying its service portfolio.
 All of them note its capital strength, which is combined with a conservative risk profile that is adequately controlled.

-4. Risk management
+4. RISK MANAGEMENT

-Notes 22, 23, 24, 25 and 26 of the notes to the company's accounts reflect the information regarding its objectives, policies and risk management procedures, as well as its exposure by type of risk.
+Notes 23, 24, 25, 26 and 27 to the Group's financial accounts reflect the information regarding its objectives, policies and risk management procedures, as well as its exposure by type of risk.